cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 To break this down, if players A and B are both playing GTO, then both are doing as well as possible.
 If player A changes strategy, then player A is doing worse and player B is doing better.
 Player B could do *even better* by changing strategy to exploit player A's new strategy, but then player A could take advantage of this change.
 If Player B stays put with GTO, then EV is not maximized, but there is no risk of being exploited.
 In this sense, GTO is an unexploitable strategy that gets a guaranteed minimum EV.

-With more than 2 players, there isn't an exact GTO strategy, but it is possible to approximate one.
+With more than 2 players, Nash equilibria are still guaranteed to exist, but algorithms that work to solve 2 player games are not guaranteed to converge to the equilibrium strategy, though the strategies still tend to be strong.
+Even if you did know a Nash equilibrium strategy for your own position in a multiplayer game, other players could either (a) play strategies that weaken your expected value or (b) play their own Nash equilibrium strategies but the resulting combination of strategies is not guaranteed to be a Nash equilibrium.

 In practice, even in the 2-player setting, we have to approximate GTO strategies in full-sized poker games.
 We will go more into the details of what it means to solve a game in section 3.1 "What is Solving"?

-Intuition for this in poker can be explained using a simple all-in game where one player must either fold or bet all his chips and the second player must either call or fold if the first player bets all the chips.
+Intuition for equilibrium in poker can be explained using a simple all-in game where one player must either fold or bet all his chips and the second player must either call or fold if the first player bets all the chips.
 We'll refer to these two players as the "all-in player" and the "calling player".
 We assume each player starts with 10 big blinds and P1 puts in a small blind of 0.5 units and P2 puts in a big blind of 1 unit.
 There are three possible outcomes:

 | Scenarios  | Player 1 (SB)  | Player 2 (BB) | Result |
 |---|---|---|---|